mykarimi/refstructure/README.md

 ##Setup
-Download the complete github repository with the follwing command:
+Download the complete github repository with the follwing command to a chosen location:

             - git clone https://github.com/mykarimi/refstructure

+##Quick startup guide
+- In order to run the Reference Restructure Module, the user must go to the main folder of the module

+            - cd location_of_folder/refsructure

+- Put the textfiles that you want to proces in the folder

+            - refstruct/unstructured

+- When in the main folder run the command

+            - ./resfstruct.sh

+- The restructured text files should now be in

+            - /pathtomainfolder/restruct/restructured